sunshineatnoon/Paper-Collection/Faster R-CNN.md

 # Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks

 ## Main Idea
-Two key ideas are proposed in Fast R-CNN:
+Two key ideas are proposed in Faster R-CNN:

 1. Proposes RPN (Region Proposal Network) to generate region proposals, which is faster and more accurate than Selective Search.
 2. Use an iterative joint training method to train RPN and Fast R-CNN jointly.